A fully funded 3-month fellowship program in Boston.

 No — working in any capacity during the summer fellowship is not possible.
 The fellowship is extremely intensive and demanding.

-Admitted OGS applicants who do not have a US B1/B2 visa (commonly called a ‘tourist visa’) will be contacted by OGS staff with instructions to apply in early March 2023.
+Admitted OGS applicants who do not have a US B1/B2 visa (commonly called a ‘tourist visa’) will be contacted by OGS staff with instructions to apply in late April 2024.

 An in-person interview is mandatory.
 Exceptions may occur, but these are infrequent.
 Applicants in or from Gaza are automatically offered an online interview.